 Millions of people worldwide are alone in isolation, desperate from weeks without human touch, and many are seeking a virtual connection through porn, sexting, or webcamming.

-Pornhub alone has reported an 18 percent increase in worldwide traffic during the pandemic months this year.
-A record number of people are engaging in group “digital sex parties” via Zoom or Instagram.
-OnlyFans, a site where subscribers pay money often in exchange for nude content from webcammers or adult models, has reported 75 percent growth and 3.7 million new sign-ups during COVID-19—with 60,000 of them being from new creators.
+Pornhub alone reported an 18% increase in worldwide traffic during the peak pandemic months this year.
+A record number of people engaged in group “digital sex parties” via Zoom or Instagram.
+OnlyFans, a site where subscribers pay money often in exchange for nude content from webcammers or adult models, has reported 75% growth and 3.7 million new sign-ups during COVID-19—with 60,000 of them being from new creators.

-And many people are doing more than passively consuming explicit content.
+And many people have been doing more than passively consuming explicit content.
 A growing number of people are actually creating explicit images and videos of themselves or distributing private content of others without consent.

-The spike in virtual sex is making people easier targets for exploitation and revenge porn, with experts saying they’ve seen a 60 percent increase in reports of non-consensual porn since the quarantine began.
+The spike in virtual sex is making people easier targets for exploitation and revenge porn, with experts saying they’ve seen a 60% increase in reports of nonconsensual porn since the quarantine began.